goatshriek/stumpless/docs/examples/filter/README.md

 # Runtime Filters
-Stumpless offers a number of functions that allow logging calls to be filtered out at compile time, meaning that there is zero performance impact to running workloads.
-However, sometimes you need the added flexibility to set and adjust these filters in an existing binary, and compile-time filters are not feasible.
+Stumpless offers a number of functions that allow logging calls to be filtered out at compile time, causing zero performance impact to running workloads.
+However, sometimes you need the added flexibility to set and adjust filters in an existing binary, and compile-time filters are not feasible.
 Fortunately, there is also a runtime filtering mechanism that you can use to do just that.

 By default, all targets have a runtime filter set that inspects the severity mask that's been set on a target.
 These masks are set to allow any entry severity through by default, so if you haven't messed with them then it's like they aren't even there.
-This default filter mimics that available in the standard `syslog.h` `setlogmask` capability, and is even compatible with these masks if you're using them already.
+This default filter mimics that available in the standard `syslog.h` `setlogmask` capability, and is compatible with these masks if you're using them already in standard syslog code.

 ```c
 // the syslog.h code would look like this: